psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 For the DAILY ADVERTISER AND ORACLE.

-Respecting the discordant matter's in the Woollen Manufactories, it is a pity Gentlemen in Parliament, who are to decide on the merits of a Bill to regulate trade, should not receive better information, or understand enough of the principle's to prevent so many misconstructions on Acts of Parliament, which, instead of rendering them clear and decisive, are too often found ambiguous and unintelligible, and this occasions much contention.
+Respecting the discordant matters in the Woollen Manufactories, it is a pity Gentlemen in Parliament, who are to decide on the merits of a Bill to regulate trade, should not receive better information, or understand enough of the principle's to prevent so many misconstructions on Acts of Parliament, which, instead of rendering them clear and decisive, are too often found ambiguous and unintelligible, and this occasions much contention.

 A few years since the Sheermen brought actions against the Clothiers for using the gig-mill to abridge their labour; and herein they failed, because in the Act of Parliament on which they proceeded it was described as a "burling machine," and Sheermen are not Burlers.
 This was tried at Salisbury.